Ishaan11-cyber/Portfolio-Website/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+This Project is made on Vite+React, to provide smooth scrolling when clicked  on nav bar i have added a smooth scroll library, which you can install by typing npm i smooth-scroll in your terminal. and this  website is also hosted on netlify and this is the provided link for it- https://admirable-tanuki-5ba1aa.netlify.app/